 decides that the following Questions should be studied

-1 What are the user requirements for a global platform for the broadcasting service and how would these user requirements impact on the technical requirements?
+1 What are the end-user requirements for a global platform for the broadcasting service, including the technical performances required by global platform implementations to optimize the quality of experience of its end-users, and how would these end-user requirements impact on the technical requirements, e.g. in terms of data rate, bit-error-rate, resilience to errors, latency, perceptual transparency, etc.?

-2 What means and measures could be recommended, that would allow broadcast content to be flexibly delivered to the end-users via the widest possible range of terminal devices?
+2 What means and measures could be recommended, that would allow broadcast content to be flexibly delivered to end-users via the widest possible range of terminal devices?

-3 What overall quality improvements of television, sound radio and multimedia broadcasting content may be implemented in the new global platform for broadcasting (e.g. improve image resolution, colour range, video sample quantization, picture rate, multichannel sound, adaptation to the viewing/hearing environment, etc.)?
+3 What overall quality improvements of television, sound radio and multimedia broadcasting content may be implemented in the new global platform for broadcasting (e.g. improved image resolution, colour range, video sample quantization, picture rate, multichannel sound, adaptation to the viewing/hearing environment, etc.)?

 4 How can access service requirements (subtitles, captions, signing, etc.) be fully integrated so that they form part of the core services?